21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 ProsCons

-Huge creative community — shared stickers, templates, and effectsAds on free tier are aggressive and intrusive
+Large creative community, shared stickers, templates, and effectsAds on free tier are aggressive and intrusive

 AI Replace is surprisingly capable for text-prompt-based local editingUI is cluttered; feature discovery is poor

 Output Quality Notes: Picsart’s AI Replace (text-to-edit) produces better results than expected for a mobile-first app, handling simple object swaps decently.
 Background removal is solid on clear subjects but trails Canva and Photoshop on complex edges.
-AI Enhance tends to oversharpen and oversaturate, producing the telltale “AI-processed” look on some images.
+AI Enhance tends to oversharpen and oversaturate, producing the telltale AI-processed look on some images.
+Note that Picsart credits are not a fixed image count, since different AI models cost different credits based on compute and quality.

-Privacy/Licensing Notes: Cloud-based processing — images are uploaded.
+Privacy/Licensing Notes: Cloud-based processing, images are uploaded.
 Picsart’s privacy policy notes that user content may be used to improve services.
-Read terms carefully regarding public/private uploads on the platform.
-Commercial use on Gold plans.
+Read terms carefully regarding public and private uploads on the platform.
+Commercial use on paid plans.

 Consultant Tip: Picsart is the best mobile AI editor for content creators who publish directly to social platforms.
 For anything going to a client or print, export from Picsart and finish in a desktop editor.